Skip to main content

 Divorce, court granting divorce witihin 30 days allowed, divorce and other marital issues, separated, divorce without hearing, granted, restriction on remarrying, decreased to 30 days, appeal filed and affecting divorce, prohibited, Secs.
 30-2-8.1, 30-2-10 am'd.

-This bill would provide that if an appeal is filed within 42 days of the divorce being granted the appeal would apply only to the issues at trial and would not stay the granting of the divorce.
+• If an appeal is filed within 42 days of the divorce, the appeal applies only to issues at trial and does not stay the granting of the divorce.

 Subjects